LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/discussion.md

-A response declaration can be defined in an expressive way, but as long as clients are not able to _discover_ it, the declaration is of not much use.
+A response declaration can be defined in an expressive way, but as long as clients are not able to _discover_ it, it is of not much use.
 Custom types are for example very easily discoverable.
-More expressive response structures may be more complex and difficult for clients to discover, which is why a trade-off between those two criteria must be defined.
+More expressive response structures may be more complex and difficult to discover, which is why a trade-off between those two criteria exists.

 The _composability_ criterion is related to expressivity and discoverability.
 If an approach allows very few and simple building blocks to be combined to reach a high level of expressivity,